responsibleIT/fashion-police/README.md

 - JavaScript enabled
 - HTTPS connection OR localhost
 - User permission for camera access
-- Internet connection (first load only, to download AI model)
+- Internet connection (first run only, to download ML models ~500MB)
+- Python 3.11+ or 3.13 recommended for best compatibility

 ## Using the T-Pose Capture